Skip to content

 1 / 1

-The company disclosed details of complaints received through the company's own grievance mechanism, these include: date; issue; complainant category; actions taken; status.
+The company discloses details of complaints received through the company's own grievance mechanism.
+These include: date; issue; complainant category; actions taken; status.

 Media monitor: Goodhope Asia Holdings Ltd